Legal Representation for Those Seeking Workers’ Compensation Benefits in Queens

 If you qualify for workers’ compensation, you can receive benefits such as:

-- Eligibility for compensation pertaining to injuries affecting extremities or facial scarring, even if such injuries do not hinder your ability to work,
+- Eligibility for compensation pertaining to injuries affecting extremities or facial scarring, even if such injuries do not hinder your ability to work.
+This ensures that you receive compensation for the pain, suffering, and permanent disfigurement resulting from these injuries.

 Immediately upon being injured at work, seek necessary medical treatment.
 Make copies of all medical records, bills, invoices, and receipts concerning your injury.
 Importantly, ask the doctor to complete a preliminary medical report and mail it to the district office within 48 hours of the accident.